jasperdg/bsc-seedify-pm/integrations/evm-hardhat/README.md

 ## Environment Variables

-Configure the .env file with the necessary variables.
-Here is an example .env file:
+Create a `.env` file in the project root with the necessary variables:

 ```
 ORACLE_PROGRAM_ID=YOUR_ORACLE_PROGRAM_ID